-Transition Manager, SENDCO, Admissions Co-ordinator for NAS, Head of Year co-ordinates a meeting to discuss the child's medical support needs.
+Transition Manager/Head of Y7, SENDCO, Admissions Coordinator for NAS, Head of Year coordinates a meeting to discuss the child's medical support needs.

 Meeting to discuss and agree on need for IHP to include key Academy staff (this may include some of the following: SENDCO, HEAD OF YEAR, SDP, Mentor, Health and Safety Manager for Risk Assessments); child; parent; relevant healthcare professional or other clinician as appropriate (or to consider written evidence provided.